kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 In this post, we'll look at how to transform data that might exist in a typical relational system to a graph and load it into a Kùzu database.
-The aim of this post and the next one is to showcase "graph thinking"[^1], where you explore existing connections in your data, and how it can potentially help uncover new insights.
+The aim of this post and the next one is to showcase "graph thinking"[^1], where you explore connected information in your existing structured data and apply it to help uncover potentially new insights.

 :::info Code
 The full code to reproduce the workflow shown in this post can be found in the